namsor/namsor-python-tools-v2/README.md

 # namsor-python-tools
 NamSor Python command line tools, to append gender, origin, diaspora or us 'race'/ethnicity to a CSV file.
+The CSV file should in UTF-8 encoding, pipe-| demimited.
+It can be very large.

 Please install https://github.com/namsor/namsor-python-sdk2 and synchronized-set dependencies,